itzikBraun/TutorialView/README.md

 ![alt tag](http://raw.github.com/ItzikBraun/TutorialView/master/screen_shots/example.gif)

-An Android library project providing Activity with explenation about views in your app.
+An Android library project providing `Activity` with explanation about views in your app.

-The TutorialActivity can be used as a walk through for the entire screen that is currently visible, Or just for one view on the screen.
+The `TutorialActivity` can be used as a walk through for the entire screen that is currently visible, Or just for one view on the screen.

-To get the intent to start the TutorialActivity you need to use the TutorialIntentBuilder, The builder will help you build the intent to start the activity, You would have to pass a Tutorial object to the intent builder.
+To get the intent to start the `TutorialActivity` you need to use the `TutorialIntentBuilder`, The builder will help you build the intent to start the activity, You would have to pass a `Tutorial` object to the intent builder.

 ###Usage
 ####Tutorial
 The tutorial object holds the tutorial info and attributes.
-You can create a Tutorial by using the TutorialBuilder.
+You can create a Tutorial by using the `TutorialBuilder`.
 You can customize the following:
-* Title - Will apear on the top of the view, If the view that is surrounded is on top it will be shown below it.
+* Title - Will appear on the top of the view, If the view that is surrounded is on top it will be shown below it.
-* TutorialText - The explanation of about the view, It will apear above or below the view.
+* TutorialText - The explanation of about the view, It will appear above or below the view.
 * BackgroundColor - The background color of the view.
-* TutorialTextSize - The size that will be used for the tutorial explantion text.
+* TutorialTextSize - The size that will be used for the tutorial explanation text.
 * TypefaceName - The path to the wanted typeface to use for all text view in the tutorial, Example: "/fonts/arial.ttf".
 * AnimationDuration - the duration time in milliseconds that will be used for the animation.
+* InfoPosition - The position of the info text, This could be Above, Below, LeftOf and Right of all relevant to the view that need to be surrounded.
+Values are stored in `Tutorial.InfoPosition`
+* GotItPosition - The position of the "GotIt" button, This could be Top(If has title it will be below it) and Bottom.
+Values are stored in `Tutorial.GotItPosition`
-* ~~AnimatinType - the animation that will be used for showing and hiding the tutorial~~ This is a work in progress currently not working.
+* ~~AnimationType - the animation that will be used for showing and hiding the tutorial~~ This is a work in progress currently not working.

 Each tutorial that was passed holds it's position on screen, title, background color, the text explenation and more customizable attributes.